Santa Clausmopolitan Cocktail Recipe

 Cocktail History

-The Santa Clausmopolitan is a Christmas cocktail that was created by Erin Wilson at Session Cocktails in Auburn, Alabama and was first published in Garden & Gun, a magazine focused on celebrating Southern culture.
+The Santa Clausmopolitan is a Christmas cocktail that was created by Erin Wilson at the Session Cocktails location in Tuscaloosa, Alabama and was first published in Garden & Gun, a magazine focused on celebrating Southern culture.
 This holiday-inspired recipe keeps vodka as the base spirit but introduces a cozy twist with cranberry and brown sugar syrup, which adds depth and warmth to the fruity template.
 Lemon juice also replaces the traditional lime for a brighter, more seasonal citrus note, while a dash of citrus bitters ties everything together for balance.
 The result is a cheerful, flavorful drink that’s perfect for holiday celebrations, offering a fresh, Southern-inspired spin on a modern classic.

 Cocktail Ingredients